ovsale/CodebaseGPT/README.md

 Yes. 🤖 is correct.
 For now CodebaseGPT supports two commands:
 - /exit - exits app
 - /clear - clears chat history.
 All messages but first system prompt (with list of all files with its descriptions) will be removed.
 It useful then you change chat subject and like to reduce cost.

+**Note: It is only way to remove messages and data from message history is /clear command and app restart.
+Automatic old message removal is not implemented for now.**

 ## Cost log explanation:
 ```